abhiRawat10/Employee_Wage/README.md

 ## Features added in this branch
--Ability to compute employee wage based on company.
+-Ability to compute employee wage for multiple company in procedural way usign class methods.

 ## Technologies Used